-- 13. When reporting outcomes, committees will make explicit the level and type of uncertainty (both limitations on the quality of the available data and lack of knowledge) associated with their advice. - 14.
-Any assumptions made by the committee will be clearly spelled out, and, in reviews, previous assumptions will be challenged.
+- 14. When reporting outcomes, SACs will make explicit the level and type of uncertainty (both limitations on the quality of the available data and lack of knowledge) associated with their advice. - 15.
+Any assumptions made by the SAC will be clearly spelled out, and, in reviews, previous assumptions will be challenged. - 16.
+Data gaps will be identified and their impact on uncertainty assessed by the SAC. - 17.
+An indication will be given by the SAC about whether the evidence base is changing or static, and if appropriate, how developments in the evidence base might affect key assumptions and conclusions.